 Find out more

-Download the SGP.24, the eSIM Compliance Process.
-This GSMA PRD, and its associated annexes provides full details of compliance requirements, the current valid specification versions for compliance and declaration templates.
+Download here all the eSIM Consumer Specifications referred in this section, the eSIM Compliance Process, for full details of active compliance requirements, current specification versions and declaration templates.

 For further information on the GSMA eSIM compliance process, please contact RSPCompliance@gsma.com